 A boarding pass is required for a lap child.
 You can add a lap infant to your reservation by calling the airline or online when selecting passengers during the booking process.

 A lap infant does not get a baggage allowance when flying with Sun Country.
 This means that any additional baggage will count toward the ticketed adult’s baggage and will incur additional fees.

 United is the only airline in this list that does not require a lap child to have a ticket to board a domestic flight, however, the airline does recommend letting it know, which may increase the chance of getting a blocked seat next to you.

 The only restriction for infants is that they are older than 7 days and not be in an incubator.

-In addition to a stroller and car seat, parents are allowed to bring an additional diaper bag that will not count towards the baggage allowance.
+In addition to a stroller, car seat, breast pump, milk, or formula, parents are allowed to bring an additional diaper bag that will not count toward the baggage allowance.

 If you want to let United know that you will be traveling with a lap child, contact the reservations department at 800-864-8331.

 In general, there is not much difference between carriers when it comes to flying domestically with a lap child since they are all free, unlike international flights where the fees vary.
 It really comes down to your preference of airline, price, and connection.